 Postmates also allows order batching.
 You’ll receive other orders while you’re in the middle of your current order, but you have to finish your current order to start the next one.

 Winner: The DoorDash app.
 Even without an in-app map, the cleaner, simpler design makes it easier to use.
 The batching feature is better executed and you don’t have to continuously tap buttons.

 I asked John to tell me overall how he felt about each company.
 He said that both have pretty responsive support systems that resolve issues with orders really quickly.
 Both provide phone support, but Postmates is phasing that out and it could mean that problems become harder to deal with.

 Both companies send a good number of annoying text messages telling you to sign into the app, or letting you know that blitz pricing is enabled.
 On some days you’ll get up to five texts from each, and you can’t unsubscribe or stop the messages because they come from the customer support line that you need to reach during an order if something goes wrong.

 Postmates as a company feels more corporate, established, and organized.
 DoorDash seems more like a young startup that doesn’t closely monitor everything that’s sent out to drivers.

 Winner: Toss-up.
 Both provide good support, but both send annoying texts.

-In the end, both jobs are quite similar: The requirements are similar, the apps are similar, the work is similar, the pay is similar, and the frequent text messages from the companies are similar.
+In the end, both gigs are quite similar: The requirements are similar, the apps are similar, the work is similar, the pay is similar, and the frequent text messages from the companies are similar.
 Both offer flexible scheduling with no minimum required hours.
 Both pay around $10/hour.